|

 lines to protect against "washing".
 If areas of

-the check appear blue under the UV light, it may
+the check appear blue under the black light, it may

 have been "washed."